nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/02 - Bones.md

     .word Start     ; Interrupt vector at $FFFE (unused in the VCS)
 ```

+So, it does...stuff?
+I guess?
+If we look at the 8bit workshop, we can see it is basically filling a single scanline with nothing.

-All together, it looks like this:
+All together, it looks like this and you can copy and paste this into 8bitworkshop and click around.
 ```asm6502
     processor 6502
     include "vcs.h"